trexminer/T-Rex/README.md

                                    tensority
         --coin                     [Ethash, ProgPOW] Set coin name.
                                    Helps avoid DAG rebuilds when switching back from a dev fee session.
-                                   Example: "eth" for Ethereum, "zil" for Zilliqa.
+                                   Example: "eth" for Ethereum, "eth+zil" for Ethereum+Zilliqa mining.
         --extra-dag-epoch          Allocate extra DAG at GPU for specified epoch.
 Can be useful for dual mining of coins like Zilliqa (ZIL). (eg: --extra-dag-epoch 0) Can be set for each GPU separately by using comma separated list of values